 It’s obvious that you should do everything you can to make a good impression on your construction, quantity surveying or civil engineering internship.
-After all, one placement can lead to a job offer after graduation, not to mention a bursary for your remaining time at university.
-Even if you decide not to work for that employer, a good reference will still enhance your other job applications.
-But how do you go above and beyond all the other placement students?
-Follow our advice.
+After all, one placement can lead to a job offer after graduation and funding for your remaining time at university.
+Some students also get offered a part-time job at the company throughout their final year.
+Even if you decide not to work for that employer after graduating, a good reference will still enhance your other job applications.

 You are likely to be asked to take on considerable responsibility, particularly if you are on a year placement.
 On site you may be given your own small ‘package’ (part of a project, eg the foundations) to manage under supervision, or responsibilities such as checking that work teams comply with health and safety.
 A placement in an office role is likely to include responsibility for an aspect of a project under supervision – for example, working on costings for a particular feature, or measuring plans against sustainability benchmarks.

 Tom Cawley gained a placement year with a consultancy as a quantity surveyor.
 When he first arrived he was introduced to the systems and technology and was on probation for the first six weeks.
 ‘From the start of my placement I worked with other QSs in the office on the initial stages of a multi-million pound refurbishment of a London college,’ recalls Tom.
 ‘I assisted with the procurement schedule for potential tenderers [contractors who would bid to work on the project] at the beginning to pricing the revised drawings throughout the final construction phase.’